Jordi Galceran

-Jordi Galceran Ferrer ([ˈʒɔɾði ɣəlsəˈɾan]; born March 5, 1964, in Barcelona) is a Catalan playwright, screenwriter and translator, known internationally for his play El mètode Grönholm (The Grönholm Method.
-2003).
+Jordi Galceran Ferrer ([ˈʒɔɾði ɣəlsəˈɾan]; born March 5, 1964) is a Catalan playwright, screenwriter and translator, known internationally for his play El mètode Grönholm (The Grönholm Method, 2003).
 He writes in Catalan.

+Education

 Galceran studied Catalan Philology at the University of Barcelona and started to write theatrical plays in 1988.

+Career

 In 1995, with Paraules encadenades (Words in Chains) he won the 20th Born Theatre Award, and in 1996, the Critic's Award Serra d'Or for best work in the Catalan language.
 His play Dakota (1995) received the Ignasi Iglesias award.

 Killing Words, a 2003 film directed by Laura Mañá, is based on Paraules encadenades.
 Fragile, directed by Jaume Balagueró, is also based on a script co-authored by Galceran, while The Method, directed by Marcelo Piñeyro, is a film adaptation of The Grönholm Method.